-- 9 The States concerned should co-operate closely in order to facilitate the settlement of legal proceedings and claims which could result from assistance operations. - The affected or requesting State may at any time, after appropriate consultations and by notification, request the termination of assistance received or provided under this Convention.
-Once such a request has been made, the States concerned should consult one another with a view to making arrangements for the proper termination for the assistance. - As the assistance should not be delayed for administrative or other reasons, the necessary legislation should be adopted during the preparedness phase, i.e. before the incident which would require assistance.
-This is particularly relevant to paragraphs 4 to 8 above. - Similar facilitation should be implemented by States concerned when personnel or equipment are provided on behalf of a shipowner, a cargo owner or other relevant entities. - In some oil pollution incidents, a shipowner, cargo owner or other private entity may be best placed to call upon dedicated equipment, materials and trained operators to assist with the clean-up response.
+- With regard to actions resulting directly from the assistance provided, the requesting State should reimburse the assisting State for any loss of or damage to equipment or other property belonging to the assisting State.
+The requesting State should also reimburse the assisting State for expenses involved in such assistance, arising from the death of or injury to persons or the loss of or damage to property, incurred by personnel acting on behalf of the assisting State.
+This would not prevent the requesting State from seeking reimbursement as part of its claim under the appropriate compensation convention. - 9 The States concerned should co-operate closely in order to facilitate the settlement of legal proceedings and claims which could result from assistance operations. - The affected or requesting State may at any time, after appropriate consultations and by notification, request the termination of assistance received or provided under the Guidelines.
+Once such a request has been made, the States concerned should consult one another with a view to making arrangements for the proper termination of the assistance. - As the assistance should not be delayed for administrative or other reasons, the necessary legislation should be adopted during the preparedness phase, i.e. before the incident which would require assistance.
+This is particularly relevant to paragraphs 4 to 8 above. - Similar facilitation should be implemented by States concerned when personnel or equipment are provided on behalf of a shipowner, a cargo owner or other relevant entities. - In some pollution incidents, a shipowner, cargo owner or other private entity may be best placed to call upon dedicated equipment, materials and trained operators to assist with the clean-up response.
 In order to benefit from the availability of such resources and to ensure their rapid deployment, the State requesting or being offered assistance should facilitate the entry, clearance and subsequent return of the persons, materials and equipment provided.
-Public authorities should, in so far as it is possible, waive customs and excise duties and other taxes on any equipment and materials provided on a temporary basis for the purpose of assisting in the response to an oil pollution incident.
+Public authorities should, in so far as it is possible, waive customs and excise duties and other taxes on any equipment and materials provided on a temporary basis for the purpose of assisting in the response to a pollution incident.